Customizing the GraphQL Schema

 createResolvers(resolvers)

-would mean having to regenerate corresponding input types (filter
+would mean having to regenerate corresponding input types (filter, sort),

 which we want to avoid.
 If possible, specifying field types should be done with